 - Park in a well-lit area or inside your garage if you have one and close your garage doors.
 Thieves have entered open garages and stolen vehicles and items out of vehicles.

-- Additional security measures, such as VIN etching, vehicle security systems, and a steering wheel/column lock also can be effective deterrents.
+- Additional security measures, such as vehicle tracking system/ GPS, vehicle security systems, and a steering wheel/column lock also can be effective deterrents.